Home

 I think one of the great pleasures in life is enjoying the aroma and taste of a freshly brewed cup of "Joe" or Java.

-Living and working in Washington State doesn't automatically make me knowledgable about this beverage, but owning a restaurant and serving it in this state almost requires it.
+Living and working in Washington State doesn't automatically make me knowledgeable about this beverage, but owning a restaurant and serving it in this state almost requires it.

 People enjoy the taste and aroma of the beverage and many people seem to need their caffeine to help them make it through the day.

-Only bottled water is seen more often in someone's hand.
+Only bottled water and cell phones are seen as often in someone's hand.

 There aren't many products we buy that go through such a complex process as this one.